jbdemonte/mongoose-elasticsearch-xp/README.md

 ### Saving a document
 The indexing takes place after saving inside the mongodb and is a defered process.
-One can check the end of the indexion catching es-indexed event.
+One can check the end of the indexion catching `es-indexed` event.
+This event is emitted both from the document and the model (which make unit tests easier).

 ```javascript
 doc.save(function (err) {